SunniDaze7/Sunny-portfolio/project1/README.md

 ## Competencies
 ### JF 2.5 - Can implement a responsive User Interface
--I have demonstrated this competency on the job directly through the application I am responsible for.
+- I have demonstrated this competency on the job directly through the application I am responsible for.
 I am assigned in creating new functionalies for users to interact with on a public facing site.
 - Through this project, I was able to display this competency by creating a site that can be interacted with simply and effectively.
 All interactive aspects of the projects work as intended.
-- To accomplish this goal, I linked an Oracle database to the application with a DB file.
+To accomplish this goal, I linked an Oracle database to the application with a DB file.
 This allowed for when a user selects to see backlog count, the code responds with the requested information.
 - This project helped me understand the importance of simplistic UI design for some projects.
 A detailed design is not always required depending on the use case.
 I was also able to display how I can use this competency to provide impact to my team creating efficiency.

 ### JF 4.6 - Can test code and analyze results to correct errors found using unit testing